|Conference Overview||Online Registration & Payment||Schedule & Mobile App|

 The conference will be held at the Grand Traverse Resort in Traverse City Michigan.
 Situated on 900 acres in the northwest corner of Michigan’s Lower Peninsula along the shores of Lake Michigan’s East Grand Traverse Bay, the resort is located six miles northeast of Traverse City and ten minutes from Traverse City’s Cherry Capital Airport.
 The resort features a variety of recreation offerings, including: five indoor and four outdoor tennis courts, two indoor and two outdoor swimming pools, a beach club, an upscale shopping gallery with a world-class spa, diverse restaurants and lounges, and live entertainment nightly.

 Hotel rooms for conference attendees will be at the federal per diem rate.
 However there is a resort fee that will add approximately $10 to overnight lodging rates.
 Grant funding can be used as taxes and fees are not considered when determining per diem rates.
-Click Here or on the picture below to make your hotel reservations online.
+Lodging information will be available soon.

 We believe that you will find many activities in the Traverse City area for the entire family.
 Children and guest are sure to have many sites to see and attractions to explore while you are attending conference sessions.

 You may use the interactive map below to obtain directions to the conference center.
 Just click on the location icon to obtain driving directions to the Grand Traverse Resort.

 *This course has been submitted and approved through the MCOLES Network and use of 302 Training Funds will be allowed.

 You will find handouts that have been provided by presenters below.
 If you are attending any of the listed sessions, you should print out the handouts to bring with you to the conference.